NishilHoogar/Audio-Visualiser/README.md

 # 🎵 Audio File Player

 This is a **simple static website** that allows users to **upload and play audio files** directly in their browser.
-The site is hosted on **GitHub Pages** and works entirely on the client side using JavaScript.
+The site is hosted and works entirely on the client side using JavaScript.

 ## 🚀 Features
 - Users can **upload an audio file** from their device.